 On a similar note, it’s a miss if you don’t personalize your emails.
 If your lists are segmented and you’ve created them carefully, you’ll have valuable information like your contacts’ first and last names.
 Why not address the email to them?

-In most email platforms, it’s easy to add personalized fields like your contact’s first name.
-This personal touch shows that you care—and increases open rates.
+In most email platforms, from Mailchimp to HubSpot, it’s easy to add personalized fields like your contact’s first name.

 So not only do you create a better experience for your subscribers, but you also increase the likelihood that they will read your content.
 It’s a win-win.